nchlswhttkr/website/content/resume.md

 > **Community** \
 > _Mentoring, Music, and Lawn Bowls_

-- Student mentor and committee member for [WIRED](https://wired.org.au) for IT at Monash
+- Student mentor, volunteer and former committee for [WIRED](https://wired.org.au) for IT at Monash
-- Low brass musician, playing around Melbourne with brass bands and orchestras
+- Low brass musician, playing with orchestras and brass bands across Melbourne
 - Member and volunteer barman for Coatesville Bowling Club